huggingface/transformers/docs/source/model_doc/wav2vec2.rst

 Tips:

 - Wav2Vec2 is a speech model that accepts a float array corresponding to the raw waveform of the speech signal.
-- Wav2Vec2 model was trained using connectionist temporal classification (CTC) so that the model output has to be decoded using :class:`~transformers.Wav2Vec2Tokenizer`.
+- Wav2Vec2 model was trained using connectionist temporal classification (CTC) so the model output has to be decoded using :class:`~transformers.Wav2Vec2Tokenizer`.

 Wav2Vec2Config